Joyguo0/nm-test/casperjs/README.md

 ##About This Test Case

 ####1 Spide all link
--Spide link in one page.
+- Spide link in one page.

 ```javascript
 casper.start('http://www.neimanmarcus.com.cn', function() {